How long does it take to start tracking your Facebook mobile app ads with AppsFlyer?

 Facebook In-App Events Mapping

-Advertisers can easily map their in-app events, SDK or S2S, with Facebook's pre-defined events.
+Advertisers can easily map their in-app events, SDK or S2S, to Facebook's pre-defined events.

 Custom In-App Events Mapping

-AppsFlyer allows you to map any custom in-app event to send to Facebook, by using the CUSTOM Facebook Event Tag option.
+AppsFlyer allows you to map any custom in-app event to send to Facebook, by using the CUSTOM Facebook Event Identifier option.

 The event name and the event value (including the event parameters) configured in the SDK are forwarded to Facebook, as is.